ome/omero-guides/iviewer.rst

        .. image:: images/Iviewer14.png

-17. Click on Info tab in iviewer now, and find, in the right-hand pane, the link to Dataset: |image15|\ .
+#.
+Click on Info tab in iviewer now, and find, in the right-hand pane, the link to Dataset: |image15|\ .
 Click on that link.
 This will bring you back to the webclient.

-18. Adjust the channel names:
+#.
+Adjust the channel names:

-    i.
-Select any image inside that Dataset and click on the pencil |image16| icon in the right-hand pane next to Channels.
+    - Select any image inside that Dataset and click on the pencil |image16| icon in the right-hand pane next to Channels.

-    j.
-Input “DAPI” instead of channel “457” and “GFP”, “Aurora-B” and “CY-6\ ” for the other channels.
+    - Input “DAPI” instead of channel “457” and “GFP”, “Aurora-B” and “CY-6\ ” for the other channels.

-    k.
-Click the Apply to All button |image17| and confirm by clicking Continue.
+    -# Click the Apply to All button |image17| and confirm by clicking Continue.

 .. |image1| image:: images/Iviewer1.png
    :width: 0.79167in